Renagel Coupons & Savings Card – Discount Prices from $32.64

 The cost of Renagel can vary depending on factors such as the pharmacy, location, insurance coverage, and dosage.
 It is recommended to check with local pharmacies or insurance providers for the most accurate and up-to-date pricing information.
 Additionally, some patients may qualify for manufacturer discounts or assistance programs that can help reduce the cost.

-Renagel is indicated for the control of serum phosphorus levels in patients with chronic kidney disease on dialysis.
+Renagel is used to treat hyperphosphatemia, which is an elevated level of phosphate in the blood, in patients with chronic kidney disease who are on dialysis.